 STEP 3: diagnose major areas of concern

-STEP 4: create fun strategies to fix these problems
+STEP 4: Create fun strategies to fix these problems

 STEP 5: monitor the progress

-The book is an effective self-help manual that guides the reader in identifying his/her fitness type and provide a blueprint for taking action.
+The book is an effective self-help manual that guides the reader in identifying his/her fitness type and provides a blueprint for taking action.
 We like the analogy of financial fitness and physical fitness.
 Like physical fitness, financial fitness is an active process.
 It requires action: no blame, no excuses.